great-expectations/great_expectations/docs/docusaurus/docs/cloud/deploy_gx_agent.md

 ## Deploy the GX Agent

-The GX Agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.
+The GX Agent allows you to securely access your data without connecting to it or interacting with it directly.
 To learn more about the GX Agent and deployment patterns, see [About GX Cloud](./about_gx.md).

 ### Self-hosted and org-hosted deployments